thspinto/rpi-cluster/README.md

 ## OS bootstrap

-The node can use a [RPB OS with a post install hook](https://github.com/nmcclain/raspberian-firstboot)to pre-configure the OS.
+The node can use a [RPB OS with a post install hook](https://github.com/nmcclain/raspberian-firstboot) to pre-configure the OS.

 `bootstrap.env` will tell the service what hostname should be configured for the node and the public keys for ssh.